Ricky7241/Parking-Lot-Managment/README.md

 # Parking-Lot-Managment
-This is a parkiung managment system for SAAGR corporation
+This is a Parking Managment System for SAARG Parking Solutions.